With a jam-packed schedule, hours of clinical work, and studying for exams―pursuing a job on top of that may seem like an impossible feat.

 As a nursing student, you're required to attend classes, work on assignments, and complete clinical hours to graduate, all of which are hard enough.

-This stressful work routine can take a toll on you if you don’t know how to stick to a proper schedule.
+This stressful work-school routine can take a toll on you if you don’t know how to stick to a proper schedule (believe me, I know this from experience).

 - Maintain a daily planner to remember the tasks assigned for the coming week